Home » Recipes » Soup » Creamy Mushroom & Wild Rice Soup

 Close up of a ladle scooping a spoonful of soup out of a pot of wild rice soup

 • Use homemade broth.
 My favorite way to get the most out of a soup recipe is to use homemade stock.
-You get so much more flavor out of homemade broth than you do out of the store bought kind.
-For the best tasting mushroom and wild rice soup, I recommend using my recipe for Instant Pot mushroom vegan bone broth
+You get so much more flavor out of homemade broth than you do out of the store-bought kind.
+For the best-tasting mushroom and wild rice soup, I recommend using my recipe for mushroom vegan bone broth

 • Upgrade your mushrooms.
-I usually use button mushrooms for this recipe, because they’re cheap, easy to find, and delicious in this soup.
-However, if you want to take your soup to the next level, you can use fancier mushrooms for even more flavor.
+I usually use button mushrooms for this recipe because they’re cheap, easy to find, and delicious in this soup.
+However, if you want to take your soup to the next level, you can use a mix of mushrooms, like cremini, baby bellas, etc., for even more flavor.

 • Have fun with the toppings.
 Every soup is better when garnished with something tasty.
 I love to top this wild rice soup with a sprinkling of fresh herbs.
 You can add any toppings you want, such as lemon zest, gluten-free croutons, vegan parmesan cheese, olive oil, and chili flakes.